utdata/icj-cli-tools/lectures/LookingAtFiles.md

 Some more command-line juju working with files.
 These commands will help you deal with other stuff we work on later.

 Let's get something to work with.
-We'll go to our home directory, make a directory to work in, then move into it.
+We'll go to our home directory, make a class directory, make a project diretory, and then move into it.
 (This is review from [Moving Around](MovingAround.md)).

 ```
-$ cd ~
+$ cd ~/Documents
+$ mkdir rwd2016
-$ mkdir myproject
+$ mkdir rwd2016/myproject
-$ cd myproject
+$ cd rwd2016/myproject
 ```

 We need some text to work with, so we're going to pull down some text from Github.
 I might as well explain what we are doing.